dnephin/dobi/README.rst

 A build tool for Docker applications.

-Build Pipe allows you define the images, environments, and proceses you use to develop, build, test, and deploy your application.
+Build Pipe allows you define the images, environments, and processes you use to develop, build, test, and deploy your application.
 Each resource and its dependencies are defined in a Buildpipe file.
-Groups of resources can be combined to form pipelines, which can be run using ``buildpipe <pipeline>``.
+Groups of resources can be combined to form pipelines, which can be run using ``dopi run <pipeline>``.

 Resources